Skip to content

 Uncategorized

 So there they were, poised to knock up a retail distribution centre outside Chippenham, when up pops a Roman barn.
-Turns out there’s a nationally important Romano-British rural settlement on the site, and Historic England (formerly English Heritage) has scheduled it accordingly – so the development has stopped.
-This news nugget caught my eye in … Read More “Barnstorming in Roman Wiltshire” »
+Turns out there’s a nationally important Romano-British rural settlement on … Read More “Barnstorming in Roman Wiltshire” »

 Sorting the sheep from… the other sheep